Running is empowerment.

 - How do I cope with not meeting my goals?

 - Would running with others push my limits farther?

 What do you run for?
-The 2021 Resolution Run is a virtual race aimed at keeping you on track with your goals for the year.
-Fill in your purpose for running on this Resolution Run Medal and bib.
-No matter your reason or motivation for staying active, this race will help fuel your fire.
+One of my favourite runs I did in the past was The 2021 Resolution Run: a virtual race aimed at keeping you on track with your goals for that year.
+I filled in my purpose for running on this Resolution Run Medal and bib.
 Run for yourself.
 Run for your health.
 Run to connect with family.
 Run to make new friends.
 Run for pizza, or beer, or ice cream.
-Whatever you run for, run for it with gusto in 2021.
+Whatever you run for, run for it with gusto.